rebel7580/Weather-Plug-in-for-HomeVisionXL/README.md

 # Help

-Help is available through the plug-in.
+Complete Help is available through the plug-in.
+Partial Help can be found [Here](https://github.com/rebel7580/Weather-Plug-in-For-HomeVisionXL/wiki/Help).
 The help file is very detailed.
 Please read it throughly to properly set up your devices.